gcallah/work/chaps/nnlt.md

-characteristics and skills relevant to excellence of performance; it is a violation of justice and right to hire in a way that unreasonably favors some over others on the basis of characteristics irrelevant to such performance.
-It is a matter of justice and right that the workplace be an environment in which employers treat employees and employees treat their employers and each other respectfully, honor reasonable boundaries of personal space, and cooperate on terms of mutual reciprocity; it is a failure of justice and right when such conditions do not exist.
+characteristics and skills relevant to excellence of performance; it is a violation of justice and right to hire in a way that unreasonably favors some over others on the basis of characteristics irrelevant to such performance.^16^ It is a matter of justice and right that the workplace be an environment in which employers treat employees and employees treat their employers and each other respectfully, honor reasonable boundaries of personal space, and cooperate on terms of mutual reciprocity; it is a failure of justice and right when such conditions do not exist.
 And it is, finally, a matter of justice and right, because a matter of fairness, that work be justly remunerated, that good work be acknowledged and sometimes rewarded; likewise that important work be acknowledged and rewarded; and that persons generally be rewarded for their work in ways that do not rely upon arbitrary or discriminatory differences such as race or sex.

-The NNL understanding of work is Catholic, and the work of Grisez and Finnis, among others, is deeply consonant with that of John Paull II especially.
-That Pope wrote that "However true it is that man is destined for work and called to it, in the first place, work is 'for man,' and not man 'for work'" (Pope John Paul II, 1981, \#6).
-This must remembered in thinking about the nature of the workplace and the relationship between employer and employee; in addition to the common good of whatever product or external reality the work of a group serves, it must always also serve the common good of good work itself.
+The NNL understanding of work is Catholic, and the work of Grisez and Finnis, among others, is deeply consonant with that of John Paul II especially.
+That Pope wrote that "However true it is that man is destined for work and called to it, in the first place, work is 'for man,' and not man 'for work.'"^17^ This must remembered in thinking about the nature of the workplace and the relationship between employer and employee; in addition to the common good of whatever product or external reality the work of a group serves, it must always also serve the common good of good work itself.

-### C.  Work and Personal Vocation
+Work and Personal Vocation

 The lives of persons should manifest good order, and that order is brought about in many important respects through the making of commitments that structure the agent's life.
-The most ultimate of such commitments, a religious comment, will be discussed in the final section of this essay.
+The most ultimate of such commitments, a religious commitment, will be discussed in the final section of this essay.
 Here, it suffices to note that among the most important structuring commitments after religious and familial commitments is that to an agent's work.
 Much work requires a period of apprenticeship in which the agent learns how to do good work -- for some forms of work that period is quite extensive.
 And for many forms of work, good work can only be achieved through some form of devotion and concern for excellence at that work.
 So one's commitment to this or that form of work will typically play an important role within one's personal vocation, the life plan to which one believes oneself called.

 This, in turn, requires the agent to give attention to one's chosen